#

 Vampires on the Hunt

 • A once dedicated employee has accepted a job offer with a competitor that pays better and has a shorter commute.
-Before flying off into the moonlight, he plans to download copies of all client contacts, internal communications on planned product improvements, and anything else that will help him succeed at the new company.
+Before flying off into the moonlight, he plans to download copies of all client contacts, internal communications on planned product improvements, and anything else to help him succeed at the new company.

-• One of your employees with access to customer personally identifiable information and payment data conjures a scheme to use that information for personal profit and downloads/copies it to carry out the crime.
+• One of your employees with access to customer personally identifiable information (PII) and payment data conjures a scheme to use that information for personal profit and downloads/copies it to carry out the crime.

 • Your senior developer steals research and code on your latest innovation and then leaves to start her own company and launch your product before you do.